MicrosoftDocs/azure-reference-other/studio-module-reference/opencv-library-modules.md

 The OpenCV Library category includes these modules:

-+ [Import Images](import-images.md): Loads images from Azure blob storage into a dataset.
++ [Import Images](import-images.md): Loads images from Azure Blob storage into a dataset.

 + [Pretrained Cascade Image Classification](pretrained-cascade-image-classification.md): Creates a pretrained image classification model for frontal faces by using the OpenCV Library.